Research topics

 Precision Studies with Ions and Nuclei

 An external static magnetic field gives rise to the Zeeman splitting of atomic energy levels, with a strength characterized by the dimensionless g-factor of the atomic state.
 The theory of the g-factor of an electron bound in the attractive potential of an atomic nucleus is investigated in the group around Zoltán Harman.
 These studies are paralleled with a quantum leap in the experimental accuracy in the investigation of the g-factor, especially in Penning trap measurements performed by the division headed by Klaus Blaum.
 Measuring the electron's g-factor in highly charged ions provide an exciting possibility for testing fundamental theories.
 Effects of strong-field quantum electrodynamics (QED) are increasingly relevant at higher and higher ionic charges (see Fig. 2).
 Bound-state QED effects are scrutinized to the highest precision in recent trapped-ion experiments, which have reached the 10-11 level in terms of relative precision.
 From a combined analysis of experimental and theoretical data for carbon ions, an improved value of the mass of the electron has been determined to world-leading accuracy.
 The ALPHATRAP Penning-trap setup also enables the experimental investigation of highly charged ions in virtually arbitrary charge states, which, in collaboration with theoretical calculations, largely enriches the field of applications.
 Penning-trap measurements have very recently also enabled a novel determination of electronic binding energies.
-The achieved experimental accuracy on the 1eV precision level is matched by our large-scale atomic structure calculations.
-Applications of this collaboration include the discovery of ultranarrow ionic transitions suitable for constructing future atomic clocks, and the determination of the Q value of the β decay of various atomic isotopes, relevant for the determination of the neutrino mass.
+The achieved experimental accuracy on the 1-eV precision level is matched by our large-scale atomic structure calculations.
+Applications of this collaboration include the discovery of ultranarrow ionic transitions suitable for constructing future atomic clocks, the measurement of nuclear and atomic masses, and the determination of the Q value of the β decay of various atomic isotopes, relevant for constraining the neutrino mass.

 Optical and x-ray spectroscopy of highly charged ions for testing fundamental theories

-Highly charged ions do not only allow the precision determination of the values of physical constants, but they have also been proposed as improved optical clocks, and ideal systems for testing a potential variation in time of fundamental constants.
+Highly charged ions do not only allow for the precision determination of the values of physical constants, but they have also been proposed as improved optical clocks, and ideal systems for testing a potential variation in time of fundamental constants.
 Open-shell ions near level crossings have been predicted to be particularly sensitive to a variation of the fine-structure constant, and their optical and extreme ultraviolet spectra are being investigated by ion trap experiments by the group of José Crespo López-Urrutia.
 We perform large-scale calculations of the atomic structural properties of these ions to accompany the experiments, and put forward further ions and transition schemes for an efficient testing of the potential variation of the fine-structure constant and the electron-proton mass ratio.
 To extend the studies with highly charged ions, recently we also theoretically describe nuclear effects such as the hyperfine splitting of optical transitions in neutral atoms or singly charged ions, in collaboration with collinear laser spectroscopic measurements of the division of Klaus Blaum at the ISOLDE radioactive ion beam facility at CERN.

 As these trapped-ion experiments are reaching extreme precision in the microwave and optical range, it would be desirable to also achieve high accuracy in a broader regime of the electromagnetic spectrum up to x-ray frequencies.
 While research with new x-ray free electron lasers has already produced remarkable results, the spectral qualities of these light sources are still far from those of optical lasers.
 In collaboration with the experimental group of Thomas Pfeifer at the Institute, we have developed x-ray pulse shaping schemes which are anticipated to decrease the bandwidth and improve the temporal coherence of the x-ray light.
 In recent studies, we have put forward a scheme to generate fully coherent x-ray lasers based on population inversion in highly charged ions, created by fast inner-shell photoionization using x-ray free-electron-laser pulses in a laser-produced plasma.
 Our numerical simulations show that one can obtain high-intensity, femtosecond x-ray pulses with bandwidths orders of magnitude narrower than in x-ray free-electron-laser pulses, at wavelengths down to the sub-ångström regime.
 Furthermore, Investigations have been started into the excitation dynamics of highly charged ions interacting with extreme ultraviolet (EUV) frequency combs, as such experiments are currently under construction in the Institute.
 We have put forward a scheme to infer the temporal coherence of EUV combs generated from intracavity high-order harmonic generation.
 Such short-wavelength lasers and frequency combs may be applicable in the study of x-ray quantum optics and metrology, investigating nonlinear interactions between x-rays and matter, or in high-precision spectroscopic studies in laboratory astrophysics.